eimlav/go-gym/README.md

 - `400 Bad Request` Paramters supplied were invalid.
 - `500 Internal Server Error` Unexpected server error.

+## Database Schema

+The schema for the database can be found in `db/models/models.go`.

 ## Examples

 ### Create a class